 The School will have regard to the guidance and restriction on the reporting or publishing of allegations made against teachers and make all reasonable effort to maintain confidentiality and guard against unwanted publicity.
-The School will not make any statement about an allegation without consulting Social Care and Health and the Police.
+The School will not make any statement about an allegation without consulting the LADO, and where relevant, Children's Social Care and the Police.
 This includes statements to parents.
 This will apply up to the point at which the alleged perpetrator is charged with an offence, or the DfE publish information about an investigation or reach a decision in a disciplinary case.